 In the dreams I found myself in a landscape of water (the element of emotion).
 The water was an ocean, and it was rising.
-As I made my way though the water I encountered a large (too large) seal.
+As I made my way through the water I encountered a large (too large) seal.
 It was alive, but unmoving, floating like a buoy with its bloated belly turned toward me.

 The seal as an animal messenger beckons us to awaken our imaginations and creativity.
 In his book Animal Speak, Ted Andrews writes, “If a seal or seal lion has shown up as a totem, it is time to do some questioning.
 Are you getting out of balance.” (pg.
 311).
 Considering that my seal was bloated and unmoving, I would have to say yes.
 Since I am a writer and my soul needs this form of creative nurturing, the seal was a “gentle” reminder to find space to feed this part of my soul.

 What of the bloated belly though?
-One mind say that the seal in my dream was over-fed.
+One might say that the seal in my dream was over-fed.
 Now, let me tell you about the other vivid image that stayed with me from that night.
 Without going into too much detail, let’s just say I was on a toilet and a lot of waste was moving through me.
 Our physical bodies are responsible for storing, processing and getting rid of the energy we take in.
 Sometimes, when we harbor fears, these energies find a home within us and grow – they quite literally bloat our bellies, or cause dis-ease of some kind.
 As a former sufferer of IBS, I know too well this type of energy retention and the body’s struggle for release and balance.
 Although, two nights ago, I was not literally having an episode of IBS, spirit was showing me that it was time for a release of fears.

 The following day, I went for a walk with the dogs and my eyes were pulled to the side of the road where a black snake lay curled in the sand.
 Again, my animal messenger was unmoving, although alive.
 The snake as a messenger seems to make an appearance in my life when I am in the process of, or am about to undergo, a big shift.
-As a totem/messenger, the snake awakens the dormant energies inside of us (it’s associated with the awaking of the kundalini energy at the base of our spine), and, through its ability to shed its entire skin, calls us to release our old self and rebirth.
+As a totem/messenger, the snake awakens the dormant energies inside of us (it’s associated with the awakening of the kundalini energy at the base of our spine) and, through its ability to shed its entire skin, calls us to release our old self and rebirth.

 The snake energy is associated with the 2nd chakra, where we house our sexual and creative energies.
 A chakra area that has been calling for attention and healing in my body.
 The point of Spirit was really starting to hit home, but there were still two more messengers to consider.

 Over the past few days I have, much to my dismay, encountered more than a few ants in my house.
 Through much investigation and cleaning, I discovered the lure – a jar of honey with a loose lid.
-Now I must confess that the ant is not one of the animals I tend to spare when I encounter them in my house, so I did my best to thank the universe while I sent the messengers down the drain with a good dose of that element water.
+Now I must confess that the ant is not one of the animals I tend to spare when I encounter them in my house, so I did my best to thank the universe while I sent the messengers down the drain with a good dose of the element of water.

 It’s likely the message here was multifaceted.
 The ants were lured to honey – a sweet substance of life (and there may be an indirect message from bee here too, see below).
 Ants, as most people are aware, are quite industrious.
 They work in a complex social unit of cooperation and order.
 Andrews writes in his book: “The ant is the teacher of how to build, how to become the architect of your own life.
 It can show you how to construct your dreams into reality.
-It will show you that the greatest success comes occurs with persistence.” (pg.
+It will show you that the greatest success occurs with persistence.” (pg.
 336).
 I can safely say I have a few dreams I’d like to manifest into reality, some of which are directly related to writing.